 Van Tassel long maintained that Solganda provided him with the formula for the Integratron during their purported exchange at Giant at Giant Rock in August 1953.
 Over time, Van Tassel would interchangeably assert that this formula was a seventeen-page equation tested secretly in Chicago, or that Solganda had verbally stated this far simpler version: f=1/t with (f) for frequency and (t) for time.

 In truth, the Integratron’s design and ultimate function were distilled from numerous sources, arising from Van Tassel’s obsession with fringe science.
 Conceptually, the Integratron is an amalgam of arcane interests, including Mesmerism, also known as animal magnetism, which posits an invisible natural force, possibly a vital bodily fluid, possessed by all living animate beings that responds to magnetism.
-The word “mesmerize” originated from Franz Anton Mesmer, the 18th century founder of Mesmerism, which was discounted by his peers as pseudo-science.
+The word “mesmerize” originated from Franz Anton Mesmer, the eighteenth century founder of Mesmerism, which was discounted by his peers as pseudo-science.

 More central to the concept behind the Integratron is the work of Russian scientist Georges Lakhovsky, whose first iteration of his Multiple Wave Oscillator appeared in 1923.
 Lakhovsky authored The Secret of Life: Electricity, Radiation and Your Body in 1929, positing that, “cells from living organisms behave as tiny radio transmitters and receivers” sensitive to oscillations or frequencies that could be positively manipulated by his restorative electromagnetic device to cure cancer and other maladies.
 This device, whose main components were two large copper coils infused with high voltage, in turn borrowed heavily from Nikola Tesla’s invention, the Tesla coil.
 Van Tassel extensively cites both Lakhovsky and Telsa’s concepts in his own texts describing the inner workings of the Integratron.
 Coincidentally, Tesla publicly shared that he, too, had received extraterrestrial communiqués.